- Reliability Index score out of 100

 Although the BMW 3 Series is a fantastic car, the high potential repair costs are definitely something to be aware of.
 Should you opt for a 3 Series, it wouldn’t be a bad idea to protect yourself with an extended warranty*

-With Warrantywise you’ll get unlimited repairs, 24/7 breakdown cover, car hire, onward travel and a UK based call centre as standard*.
+With Warrantywise you’ll get unlimited repairs, emergency breakdown, car hire, onward travel and a UK based call centre as standard*.
 Check out our extended warranties for your BMW.

 Source